 To be eligible for Social Security Disability, you must have physical or mental problems severe enough to keep you from working in any regular paying job for at least 12 months.
 You are also eligible if you have a combination of impairments — such as a back injury and depression — that keeps you from working.
 Disability due to drug and alcohol addiction is not covered.
 However, certain physical or mental conditions as a result of a prior drug or alcohol addiction may be covered.

 In determining whether you are disabled, the test is not whether you would be offered a regular paying job, but whether there are jobs which you could perform.
 With certain exceptions, you have to stop working to be eligible to receive disability benefits.
 Ask one of our lawyers to find out if you meet one of these exceptions.

 If you are currently receiving workers’ compensation, you should be aware that the definition of disability is different under the two programs.
 Workers’ compensation pays benefits if you are unable to perform your current job.
 To receive Social Security Disability, you must be unable to perform any job.

-If you are over age 50, new Social Security regulations allow a more realistic look at age, education and experience in making this test.
+If you are over age 50 and seeking disability benefits, new Social Security regulations allow a more realistic look at age, education and experience in qualifying under the eligibility process.

 Free Attorney Consultation – No Fees Unless We Win

-To schedule an appointment with an experienced disability lawyer, call 1-562-219-4156, or toll free at 1-866-764-0321, or fill out our simple contact form.
+To schedule an appointment with an experienced disability lawyer, call our Southern California office in Whittier at 1-866-764-0321, or fill out our simple contact form.
 There are no consultation fees and we charge no attorney’s fee unless we help you obtain disability benefits.